Marmak95/Pixel-image-creator/README.md

 - **Clear Canvas**: Start fresh at any time by clearing the canvas with a single click.

-## How to visit the website
+## How to visit the website (Windows)
-Install Python and run this command inside the Pixel-image-creator folder to access the website:
+Example: Install Python and run this command inside the Pixel-image-creator folder to access the website:

 ```
 python -m http.server 5000